EMMC-ASBL/oteapi-core/README.md

 Transformations, mainly intended to transform data between representations, are also supported, but transformations can also be used for running simulations in a simple workflow.

 OTEAPI Core includes:
-- a set of standard strategies
+- A set of standard strategies;
-- a plugin system for loading the standard strategies as well as third party strategies
+- A plugin system for loading the standard strategies, as well as third party strategies;
-- data models for configuring the strategies
+- Data models for configuring the strategies;
-- a Python library through which the data can be accessed
+- A Python library, through which the data can be accessed; and
-- an efficient data cache module that avoids downloading the same content several times
+- An efficient data cache module that avoids downloading the same content several times.

 ## Types of strategies